 Starting in 2020 a small group of Anglican clergy from across the country joined forces to think about how the Church of England might respond to the challenges and opportunities of reaching out to the increasing number of non-religious people, 'nones,' in our culture with the gospel of Jesus Christ.

-Drawing on the research undertaken by Roman Catholic Theologian, Professor Stephen Bullivant and the 'Understanding Unbelief' project and others, the group has thus far interviewed 13 Christians, previously with no religious backgrounds, to find out what had led them to becoming Christians.
+Drawing on the research undertaken by Roman Catholic Theologian, Professor Stephen Bullivant and the 'Understanding Unbelief' project and others, the group interviewed 13 Christians, previously with no religious backgrounds, to find out what had led them to becoming Christians.
 Those interviews can be found on this site (see videos), alongside invaluable research undertaken by the Bible Society and University of Kent, which complements this.
 (See resources section.)

 The hope is that this project (which is ongoing) will encourage individuals and dioceses in the Church of England especially to engage with this fascinating and growing cultural phenomenon and that it will help us to be bold and imaginative in our response.